-Internship Opportunity Boerengroep: organize the FEI summer course on Agroecology!
+Internship FEI summer course on Agroecology (24 ECTS)

 Are you looking for a challenging internship, where you will learn everything about agroecology as science, practice, and movement?
-Consuct your internship at Boerengroep as coordinator of the Farm Experience Internship (FEI)!
+Construct your internship at Boerengroep as coordinator of the Farm Experience Internship (FEI)!

 As coordinator of the summer course ‘Farm Experience Internship’ (FEI), you will organize this unique summer course at the Wageningen University, together with the Boerengroep team and RSO chairgroup!
 You will develop your skills as project coordinator, broaden your network and gain knowledge about agroecology as you will be involved in a wide range of activities: design the program for the course, invite speakers (researchers, farmers, peasant movements etc.), coordinate the subscriptions and promotions, arrange funding, update the website, keep contact with the students and the participating farmers/gardeners and set up the evaluation.

-Note that this internship will take 5 months: 1st of April – end August 2017.
+Note that this internship will take 5 months: 1st of April – end August.
 The first phase of the internship (April, May, June) will be part time, so it is easy to combine it with courses, or writing a thesis proposal.
-The second part (July – August) will be full time.
+OR you can do it full-time and take a holiday break.
+The second part (July – mid August) will be full time.
 You will also join the complete FEI summer course, and so it is possible to get the extra 3 ECTS for the course, by the RSO chairgroup!

 Combine your internship